peterpisarz/La-Piscina-Marketplace/ConversionInstructions.md

 14) Replace Social Media Links, Instagram, Twitter

+15) Update like from DappU to HollyStCrypto IG

-15) Run test script for new contract MyNewNFTProject.test.js
+16) Run test script for new contract MyNewNFTProject.test.js

 16) App.js